Race Riot (film): Reception

 Race Riot was well received by the cinema magazines at that time.
 Variety said that the film was "silly stuff, as usual", and also said that the film would "make for a bright filler spot".

-The Motion Picture News said that film had "some highly amusing and clever cartoon work", and also said that the film contained "plenty of fun" and would "please anybody, anywhere, should he be man, beast or exhibitor".
+Motion Picture News said that film had "some highly amusing and clever cartoon work", and also said that the film contained "plenty of fun" and would "please anybody, anywhere, should he be man, beast or exhibitor".

 The Film Daily said that the film contained Good Cartoonantics, and also said that the film is "excellent cartoon entertainment".